mahajanprachii/Laptop-price-tracker/README.md

 ### ✨ What I Built

 - A scraper that pulls laptop listings from Flipkart's search/category pages
-- It extracts: **[list your actual columns — e.g. brand, model, price, RAM, processor, storage, rating]**
+- It extracts: Name, Price, Rating, Reviews, Image_URL, Product_Link, Specifications
 - Handles pagination so I could collect data across multiple pages, not just one
 - Outputs everything into a clean CSV, ready for the next stage (SQL)
 - I used Selenium specifically because Flipkart's listings are loaded dynamically via JavaScript — a simple requests/BeautifulSoup approach wouldn't have worked here